 Walk into any Home Depot hardware aisle and you’ll find a wide variety of nails.
-They’ll be dozens of types all with their own unique name and purpose.
+Dozens of types all with their own unique name and purpose.
 Picking the right nail for your project can be quite confusing even for people working within the construction industry.
 Nails are used for everything from framing huge structural beams to fastening delicate craft projects.
-They come in multiple lengths, sizes, shapes and are made of varying materials and finishes.
+They come in multiple lengths, sizes, shapes and are made of different materials and finishes.
 Before you start shopping, you need to know the difference between each nail and which type you need.
 Each kind of nail is made to complete a specific job, and the brad nail is no exception.
 So what is a brad nail?
 What are brad nails used for?
 And what’s the difference between a brad nail and a finish nail?
 All these questions and more will be answered in the post ahead.

 Brad nails are very small and very thin.
 One of the smallest nails you can buy in fact.
 Sometimes referred to as a wire nail.
 Brad nails have very small, flat heads, and can be hand driven with a tack hammer, but are generally shot in with a nail gun called a Brad Nailer.
 These nailers come in either pneumatic or electric varieties.
 Both types of Brad Nailers and Brad Nails are readily available at just about every hardware store.
 Brad nails come in varying lengths, from 5/8-inch to 2 1/4-inch, and closely resemble finish nails.
 They’re made from 18 gauge wire with a 1.22 mm diameter.
 They so closely resemble finish nails that most people can’t tell he two apart.
 However, once you know the difference, Brad Nails are easy to spot because they’re so tiny.